fffonion/lua-resty-openssl/README.md

 -----------|-------------
 type | `"DH"`
 bits | Generate a new DH parameter with `bits` long prime.
 If omitted, default to `2048`.
-Starting OpenSSL 3.0, only bits equal to 2048 is allowed. group | Use predefined groups.
+Starting OpenSSL 3.0, only bits equal to 2048 is allowed. group | Use predefined groups instead of generating new one. `bit` will be ignored if `group` is set.

 Possible values for `group` are:
 - [RFC7919](https://tools.ietf.org/html/rfc7919#appendix-A.1) `"ffdhe2048"`, `"ffdhe3072"`,